Stellar competition: Will the next world war be over space?

 Entering a new era

-Competition gave way to cooperation.
-The International Space Station (ISS) was assembled over 13 years.
-Since 2000, astronauts have continuously lived and worked there, conducting various experiments in its orbital laboratory.
-Despite this collaboration, the immense costs involved have remained major obstacles for nations aiming to send humans deeper into space.
+Since 2000, astronauts from all over the world have continuously lived and worked there, conducting various experiments in its orbital laboratory.
+Despite this collaboration, the immense costs involved in manufacturing spacecraft have remained major obstacles for nations aiming to send humans deeper into space.

 NASA ended its Space Shuttle programme in 2011 after the US government could not commit to the substantial funding it required.
 In 2014, NASA revived the programme by working with two private companies: Boeing and SpaceX.
 Ever since, private companies have spearheaded a remarkable leap in space research, significantly lowering the cost of spacecraft manufacturing by reusing large parts of spacecraft that return to Earth.